 If you subscribe to our newsletter:

 You may have subscribed to our newsletter on our website or in a centre; we may send you stories about the Charity or the opportunity to sign up to other projects.
-You can opt out from receiving this newsletter through the unsubscribe button or contacting us.
+You can opt out from receiving this newsletter by contacting us to this effect.

 If you shared your story: